USCIS-acceptable certified translation for immigration filings.

 Foreign court orders (custody, adoption, name change)

-Required for adoption-based petitions and many family-based filings.
+Form I-600 asks for a certified copy of the adoption or custody decree together with a certified translation.
 Translations preserve court seals, signatures, and the procedural posture of the order.

 How it works